- What is set point theory?

 Weighing yourself is easy but it doesn't track changes in lean body mass or fat and our weight can fluctuate a lot on a daily basis.
 Circumference measurements are similarly prone to change depending on hydration status, glycogen levels and the impact of training.

-While these methods are good enough for most people, it is preferable for an athlete concerned with maintaining strength and muscle mass while dieting to rely primarily on the use of skinfold calipers.
-These track the degree of fat stored just beneath the surface of the skin.
+While these methods are good enough for most people, it is preferable for an athlete concerned with maintaining strength and muscle mass while dieting to rely primarily on the use of skinfold calipers which track the degree of fat stored just beneath the surface of the skin.

 By measuring the change in skinfold readings over time, we can assess whether or not we are in fact losing body fat from a set of specific locations.
 This is useful as certain areas of the body tend to respond better to dieting than others, where a combination of factors can make it difficult to mobilise and burn off fat.
 Most skinfold calipers come with some type of chart or way to calculate body fat percentage, making it easy to measure and track your progress.